codingki/codingki/README.md

 I'm Kiki--
 Im a guy that can code and lil bit design, but internet makes me can do anything.

-🔭 Currently building a startup that doesn't know what it's called yet

-### Hey I created a game
-try it on web : https://color-sense.netlify.app/

-try it on android : https://play.google.com/store/apps/details?id=com.essence.colorsense

 ### Links
 Twitter : https://twitter.com/kikiding/